kedanco/100-days-kallaway-log/README.md

 I feel it's hard to juggle dev work and wordpress work at the same time.
 Gotta put in the time to actually code while completing work before the deadlines.

 **Link to work:**

+### Day 91 : 13th June Wednesday, 2018

+**Today's Progress:** Tyler React Bootcamp

+**Thoughts:** Continued with Tyler's React Bootcamp, the challenges at the end seem to become easier to understand as I practise more and more!

+Anyway, pretty excited to start on FCC's massive amount of new challenges too.
+I can't believe they included Project Euler challenges at the end, that brings me back to the old challenges I did back when I was in intern.
+Man that seems like ages ago.

+**Link to work:**